 - Current Replacement Costs have been updated for most assets classes, so the total asset value has increased. - With the exception of playgrounds, all replacements have assumed a replacement of like for like and no upgrades were included as per the accounting standards.
-Playgrounds have included an upgrade to meet the current standards to mitigate Council's risks. - Assets that are still fit for purpose but have a low asset ranking have not been included in the infrastructure backlog.
+Playgrounds have included an upgrade to meet the current standards to mitigate Council's risks.
+Previous infrastructure backlog calculations shown in SAMP4 in other asset classes included upgrades. - Assets that are still fit for purpose but have a low asset ranking have not been included in the infrastructure backlog.
 These are mostly small road networks that are good to the road driver but poor to the asset conditions that the asset practitioner would use, that is the asset is fit for purpose.

 Only costs that will be used to return the asset back to new condition have been used in the infrastructure backlog.
 SAMP calculations in the past have assumed a full replacement when the backlog should be the cost of works that can be used to bring an asset back to new condition.
-Previous figures materially increased the infrastructure backlog figure
+Previous figures materially increased the infrastructure backlog figure.